6 Twitter Metrics to Follow to Boost Your Online Presence

 Here’s a quick recap: if you want a negative tweet to work to your benefit, you need to react in time.

 In the Mentions tab, you’ll see every tweet containing your predefined keyword – even if the users hadn’t used the @mention.
-You can set up a Slack or email notification, so you can react quickly and resolve the crisis before it escalates.
+While tracking metrics like the volume of mentions, you can make sure that you protect your brand reputation as well.

 3. Twitter engagement

-When it comes to social media, engagement is the holy grail of social media metrics.
-That’s the whole point of being active on social media: to build meanigful relationships with your audience.
+When it comes to Twitter analytics, engagement is the holy grail of social media metrics.
+That’s the whole point of being active on social media: to build meaningful relationships with your audience.

 The more retweets, likes, and comments your posts receive the higher the awareness of your brand.
 Of course, you can pay to have your content shown to more Twitter users, but organic engagement is priceless.